yaoshixin007/MCW-Containers-and-DevOps/Setup.md

         1. In your browser, switch to the "content-api" repository and click "Clone" to see and copy the repository url.

         1. Use the repository url and `git clone` to copy the content-api code to your build agent.

+        1. In your browser, switch to the "content-init" repository and click "Clone" to see and copy the repository url.

+        1. Use the repository url and `git clone` to copy the content-init code to your build agent.

 **NOTE: Keep this WSL window open as your build agent SSH connection.
 You will later open new WSL sessions to other machines.**